slipwayhq/slipway_docs/docs/using-with-trmnl/trmnl-quick-start.md

  - Firmware Updates: Because you're connecting via TRMNL's infrastructure, they can send your device firmware updates as new versions are released.
- - Management: You can still manage aspects of your device through TRMNL's website, for example monitoring its battery life.
+ - Management: You can still manage your device through TRMNL's website, for example monitoring its battery life.
  - Plugin ecosystem: By configuring TRMNL playlists can have your device displaying native TRMNL plugins sometimes, and Slipway plugins at other times, giving you access to both ecosystems.

 When you set up your TRMNL device, let it connect to the default TRMNL servers as normal.

 On the TRMNL website, add the [Redirect plugin](https://help.usetrmnl.com/en/articles/11035846-redirect) to a playlist on your device.
-If you want to proceed to the next step right away (adding your device to the Slipway server) then make sure the plugin will be the active plugin right now.
+If you want to proceed to the next step of this TRMNL Quick Start right away then make sure the plugin will be the active plugin for your device right now.

 To configure the Redirect plugin, put the address of the TRMNL `display` API endpoint in the "Web Address" field.
 This will be the domain where your server is hosted, followed by `/trmnl/api/display`.